About ➜ About Meg

 Why I Started Interior Medicine

-Hi!
-I’m Meg.
 Anytime someone brought up non-toxic living to me when I was in my twenties, I rolled my eyes.
-Now, my life’s work is dedicated to it.
-These are the five pivotal experiences that changed my mind and ultimately gave rise to Interior Medicine, if you’d like to read about its origins.
+What changed my mind was repeated, incremental exposure to the facts.

-Finally, full of naiveté after receiving my ND, I was sure I could help prevent chronic disease.
-I tried mightily, in an ALS clinic, cancer institute, and practicing in an integrative gastroenterology clinic.
-It does turn out, however, that patients really only come to the doctor after they’re sick (haha) and while I hope I helped prevent something on some level for some people, COVID is what finally provided the setting for weaving together my background with my holistic prevention goals.
-2020’s lockdown gave me time to wonder about my Ghost Ship— that alternative life where I had become an Interior Architect instead.
-I took online classes in Architecture and Interior Design for fun in the evenings, and while choosing materials for one of my projects, I noticed that stain-proof couch upholstery was made with PFAS, just like the Teflon pans of 2007 were.
-I wondered if I could help prevent disease by choosing a couch made without PFAS for my (imaginary) design client.
-Making a home healthier, where people spend so much of their time before they get sick made sense.
-The more I learned, the more I was convinced I was on to something.
-I started Interior Medicine in early 2021 as an evening hobby.
-Since then, it’s become a (more than) full-time endeavor, thanks to you, and I plan to keep improving and growing it as long as possible.
+Years later, pandemic lockdown moved my patient care to Zoom screens and gave me time to wonder about my Ghost Ship: that alternative life where I had become an Interior Architect instead.
+I took online classes in Architecture and Interior Design for fun in the evenings, and while choosing materials for one of my projects, I noticed that stain-proof couch upholstery was made with PFAS, just like the Teflon pans of 2007.
+I wondered if I could help prevent disease by choosing a couch made without PFAS for my (imaginary!) clients.
+Making a home healthier, where people spend so much of their time, before they got sick, made sense, and felt closer to my prevention goal than anything else.
+Because of that, I started Interior Medicine in early 2021.

 Outside of Interior Medicine

-Outside of Interior Medicine, I love camping, traveling around the world, working on my 1904 house with my husband, taking improv classes, cross-country skiing, and spending time with friends.
+Outside of Interior Medicine, I love camping, traveling around the world, working on my 1904 house with my husband, taking improv classes, yoga, skiing (cross country and downhill!), and bopping around the neighborhood with my close friends.

 Follow Along

 I am always trying to be funny on the internet, and informative, too.
-You can see some sample social media posts below.
-I’d love to have you follow along.
+You can see some sample Instagram posts below.
+I don’t update super often, but I’d still love to have you follow along.